- Data Portals

-The CISL HPC Advisory Panel (CHAP) accepts requests for large allocations of NCAR resources every six months, in March and September.
-Check the CHAP site for the next submission deadline, submission instructions, and information regarding available resources.
+CISL accepts requests for large allocations of NCAR resources every six months, in March and September.
 Large allocations on Yellowstone are those for more than 200,000 core-hours.

 The panel recommends awards on the basis of the computational experimental design, computational effectiveness, and availability of computing resources.
 More than 80 million Yellowstone system core-hours are allocated during each allocation cycle.

-If your work needs to begin immediately and your request meets support requirements, a modest advance of computational resources can be made after submission of the online request.
+If your work needs to begin immediately and your request meets support requirements, a modest advance of computational resources can be made after you submit your online request.
 Contact email@example.com.

-University use of CISL resources is intended to support research in the atmospheric and related sciences by scientists and graduate students at U.S. universities.
+University use of CISL resources is intended to support research in the atmospheric and related sciences by scientists and graduate students at U.S. universities and UCAR member institutions.
 The emphasis is on extensive projects that are beyond the scope of university computing centers.
 There are three primary eligibility criteria.

 Atmospheric science attempts to understand the total behavior of the earth's fluid envelope on all scales ranging from microscopic processes to global motions.
 Since this system is bounded by the oceans and solid earth and driven primarily by solar radiation, some areas of ocean science, solid earth science, solar physics, and astrophysics are included.

-A prime mission of CISL is to support atmospheric science at U.S. universities.
+A prime mission of CISL is to support atmospheric science at U.S. universities and UCAR member institutions.
 Eligibility has been extended to include certain other U.S. educational institutions and non-profit research organizations.
 Eligible researchers incur no costs for the use of CISL resources.
 CISL normally does not support research groups in federal agencies.

-Researchers can apply for NCAR computing time under an associated NSF grant as long as their proposed computing lies appropriately within the scope of the grant.
+Researchers can apply for an allocation of NCAR computing time under an associated NSF grant as long as their proposed computing lies appropriately within the scope of the grant.
 The NSF is kept informed to ensure appropriate use of CISL resources.